dan7davis/indigo/schedule.md

 layout: page
 ---

 The workshop will be held as part of the 7th International Learning Analytics & Knowledge Conference [LAK17](http://lak17.solaresearch.org/) in Simon Fraser University, Vancouver, BC, Canada.
-The workshop will be held on either Monday, March 13th or Tuesday, March 14th, 2017.
-The exact date and detailed schedule will be updated as soon as it is available.
+The workshop will be held on **Monday, March 13th, 2017**.

 ### Tentative Schedule